dmitrylife/Dmitrylife.github.io/docs/v2/data_format.md

 ```

 This command automatically creates the directory structure shown above and
-downloads all required files from their official public sources.
+downloads all required files from their repository.

 ---